qiangsu97/Meili/README.md

 In particular, Meili provides a flexible modular programming model, a scalable data plane, and a unified control plane.

 ## Open-sourcing Schedule
-Currently we have released our data-plane prototype of Meili.
-We have planned to open-source the following contents in stage one:
+Currently we have released our key components of Meili, including
-- Meili API support
+- Programming model with APIs for
-  - [x] Packet processing
+  - Packet processing
-  - [x] Socket processing
+  - Socket processing
-  - [x] Accelerator function
+  - Accelerator function
+- Scalable data plane pipeline
+- Unified control plane
+  - Application orchestration

-And more to be released in next stage.
+More to be released in the next stage.

 ## Environment
 Our cluster comprises: